gthazmatt/Bitburner_git_fetch/README.md

 ## Usage
 Download the .txt and js files

-Edit `git_fetch.txt`<br />
+Edit `git_config.txt`<br />
-Remove the example and put the list of files you would want to be fetched from your git directory<br />
+Update the example with the repository info and list of files you want to fetch.<br />
-Make sure to keep that file a valid JSON (no stray commas etc.), don't use leading slashes
+Make sure to keep that file a valid JSON (no stray commas etc.), don't use leading slashes<br />

-Edit `git_fetch.js`<br />
-Change a few of first lines, according to comments
+You can also provide the name of an alternate config file as an argument to git_fetch.js.

 ## Notes - limitation
 Git may delay changes to files, from 0 up to 5 minutes.
 If your install doesn't fetch new commited files, wait a bit.
 There is probaly a work-around, but it didn't make it to this repo